icon-project/icon-sdk-java/quickstart/README.md

 ### Wallet

-This example shows how to create a new `KeyWallet` and load wallet with private key or Keystore file.
+This example shows how to create a new `KeyWallet` or load wallet with a private key or Keystore file.

 #### Create a wallet